Canada is second place

 No matter how much I like to believe, the truth is that I’ll probably live a normal, unremarkable life that people will forget about once I’m gone.
 Canada accepts your inherent worth as a person, and doesn’t demand that you achieve, consume, or do something special to deserve your dignity.
 Canada is a wonderful place to live despite being second place and this reminds you that it’s fine not to be first place.
 You are valuable because you are you.

 Canada is mediocre, and so am I. That’s why I love you, Canada. 🇨🇦

 I only publish half of my writing publicly.
-The rest are posted exclusively on my private email list: billmei.net/email (Subscribing is free, no spam ever, and you can safely unsubscribe anytime)Image credit: Jp Valery
+Subscribe to my private email list to read articles that were too sensitive to share online: billmei.net/follow (Subscribing is free, no spam ever, and you can safely unsubscribe anytime)Image credit: Jp Valery